 Ozone (O3) makes up approximately one part in three million of all of the gases in the atmosphere.
 It is the triatomic form of oxygen, meaning it is made up of three oxygen atoms.
-If all the ozone contained in the atmosphere from the ground level up to a height of 60km could be assembled at the earth's surface, it would comprise a layer of gas only about 3 millimetres thick, and weigh some 3000 million tonnes.
+If all the ozone contained in the atmosphere from the ground level up to a height of 60 km could be assembled at the earth's surface, it would comprise a layer of gas only about 3 mm thick, and weigh some 3000 million tonnes.

 How does tropospheric ozone relate to stratospheric ozone?

 It does not!
 In the stratosphere (upper atmosphere) ozone is our protector.
 It protects both plants and animals from the sun's harmful ultraviolet rays.
 In the troposphere (lower atmosphere) however, ozone is a troublemaker being both a pollutant and a greenhouse gas.